fausecteam/ctf-gameserver/doc/source/setup.rst

 submission server is using an event-based architecture and is single-threaded.

-The database for the checkercache needs to be set up manually and should contain exactly one table:
+The database for the checkerstate needs to be set up manually and should contain exactly one table:

 .. code-block:: sql

-   CREATE TABLE checkercache (
+   CREATE TABLE checkerstate (
      team_id INTEGER,
      service_id INTEGER,
      identifier CHARACTER VARYING (128),